MozillaReality/webxr-geospatial/README.md

 - the existence of the [Web Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API).
 This is used for location.
 - that [Cesium.js](https://cesiumjs.org) has been loaded, as the library uses Cesium.js for geospatial computations.
 We use a stripped down version of Cesium.js that only includes the core math and data libraries, which you can find in the examples directory, or [here](https://github.com/blairmacintyre/cesium/tree/minimal-cesium-core)

+(In theory, it may be possible to remove the requirement to have WebXR align with geospatial coordinates by doing the alignment in this library.
+This would require using the motion or sensor APIs to access the compass heading of the device, and set the orientation of the geospatial anchor nodes appropriately.
+In practice, this will not work as well as having the platform do the alignment directly.)

 ## Setup

 An app that wants to use geospatial anchors with WebXR should load Cesium.js, followed by the webxr-geospatial.js library.